JBernal27/PrivateClinicAssessment-Ritchie-JoseManuelBernalYepes-/README.md

 ```bash
 npm run start
 ```

+## Usage, Documentation, and Important Points

+To view the API documentation, open localhost:3000/api, which contains Swagger for easy interaction with the API endpoints.

+Additionally, by connecting to localhost:3000 with Socket.IO and subscribing to the avaliableDoctors event, you can get a real-time list of available doctors.

 This will start the application in development mode.
 The server will be available at `http://localhost:3000`.